lsq/blogsr/content/posts/sed-reference-guide.md

 ---
-title: "Note 4"
+title: "Complete Sed Command Guide"
 date: Mon, 18 Nov 2019 18:04:57 +0800
 description: "Complete Sed Command Guide"
 draft: false
 tags: ["sed"]
 categories: ["linux command tools"]
 ---

-Complete Sed Command Guide \[Explained with Practical Examples\] In a previous article, I showed the [basic usage of Sed](https://linuxhandbook.com/sed-command-basics/), the stream editor, on a practical use case.
+# Complete Sed Command Guide \[Explained with Practical Examples\]
+In a previous article, I showed the [basic usage of Sed](https://linuxhandbook.com/sed-command-basics/), the stream editor, on a practical use case.
 Today, be prepared to gain more insight about